hrmyd/hrmyd.github.io/output/about/index.rst

 .. image:: /images/me.jpg
     :align: center
-    :width: 40%
+    :width: 30%

 University of Oregon alumni living in Portland, OR.
 I graduated with a degree in Biochemistry and became interested in programming towards the end of school.
 I worked in two molecular biology labs where I combined biology and computer science for analysis of various experiments.

-In my previous position, I worked as a data scientist at Vacasa where I had been for the last couple years.
+In my previous position, I worked as a data scientist at Vacasa where I had been for nearly 3 years.
 I am currently open to new opportunities!

 In my free time I can usually be found baking, messing around with film photography, keeping my plants alive, knitting, or hanging out with my pup.